An-m1654/inline-1.21.4-port/README.md

+# NOTE:
+This is an unofficial port of the mod inline made by SamsTheNerd ((link)[https://github.com/SamsTheNerd/inline])

+This is one of the dependencies of my work to port Hex Casting to 1.21.4

 # Inline

 Inline is a minecraft library for rendering in-line with text.
 It has some player facing features, mostly for fun, but also to serve as examples and helpers for future devs.